MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/rdp-sign-in.md

 You can use Windows Hello for Business to sign in to a remote desktop session, using the redirected smart card capabilities of the Remote Desktop Protocol (RDP).
 This is possible by deploying a certificate to the user's device, which is then used as the supplied credential when establishing the RDP connection to another Windows device.

-This article describes three certificate deployment approaches, where authentication certificates are deployed to the Windows Hello for Business container:
+This article describes two certificate deployment approaches, where authentication certificates are deployed to the Windows Hello for Business container:

 - Using Microsoft Intune with SCEP or PKCS connectors
 - Using an Active Directory Certificate Services (AD CS) enrollment policy
-- Using a third-party PKI

 > [!TIP]
 > Consider using Remote Credential Guard instead of Windows Hello for Business for RDP sign-in.
 Remote Credential Guard provides single sign-on (SSO) to RDP sessions using Kerberos authentication, and doesn't require the deployment of certificates.
 For more information, see [Remote Credential Guard](../remote-credential-guard.md).